-Since the initial MOOCs on Artificial Intelligence taught by Peter Norvig and Sebastian Thurn and Machine Learning taught by Andrew Ng sometime in 2011/2012, I’ve been fascinated with the opportunity to get access to top class education for free!
+Since the initial launch of MOOCs on Artificial Intelligence taught by Peter Norvig and Sebastian Thurn and Machine Learning taught by Andrew Ng sometime in 2011/2012, I’ve been fascinated with the opportunity to get access to world class education for free!
 Hence the list of couple of classes I’ve been a part of and successfully completed:

 - Artificial Intelligence, P. Norvig and S. Thurn

 - Machine Learning, A. Ng

 - Algorithms – Design and Analysis, Part 1, T. Roughgarden (github with problem solutions here)